Digital-Tech-KKHS/game-design-team/documents/testing-and-trialing/testing.md

 ## Test 6:
-# Testing main menu buttons
+# Testing the main menu and its buttons
 Date: 04/05/2023
 ![[Pasted image 20230505124306.png]]
 ![[Pasted image 20230505124455.png]]